-The County's rural, owner-occupied, singlefamily housing units have driven housing demand for decades, and will continue to be a central element of housing choice in the future.
+The County's rural, owner-occupied, single-family housing units have driven housing demand for decades, and will continue to be a central element of housing choice in the future.
+In the 2013 Framework for Our Future Housing Survey, 59% of survey respondents indicated that their community needs more single family housing choices.